jaxio/jaxio.github.com/documentation/celerio/delete-generated-files.md

 Celerio tracks all the files it generates.
 For this purpose Celerio creates and maintains the file `.celerio/generated.xml`.
 Do not edit or delete this file!

-You can delete the generated files using the cleanGenerated goal of the celerio-maven-plugin.
+You can delete the generated files using the `cleanGenerated goal` of the `celerio-maven-plugin.

+By default, all generated files that have not been modified manually are deleted.
+You may configure this plugin to exclude certain files so they do not get deleted.

 Plugin details
 --------------